farelldev/gdgoc-menu-api/README.md

 ---

-Terima kasih telah berkunjung 🎉🔥 `Now you can test the API using Postman or browser!`
+Thank you for visiting 🎉🔥 `Now you can test the API using Postman or browser!`